Design a poster

 • Do not read, do not overwhelm viewers with too much information

-• Give details only if asked, and keep them relevant to the question asked
+• Give details only if asked, stay relevant to question asked

 Going further